 - GRUB Boot Loader Menu:

-- 1. Reboot Mediant VE SBC.
+- a.
+Reboot Mediant VE SBC.

-- 2. In the GRUB menu that's displayed during the boot-up, press the down key to select VGA or RS232.
+- b.
+In the GRUB menu that's displayed during the boot-up, press the down key to select VGA or RS232.

-- 3. Press Enter.
+- c.
+Press Enter.

-Figure A-25: Console Access Method via GRUB Menu
+Figure A-17: Console Access Method via GRUB Menu

-GNU GRUB version 1.99 Software E-SBC F7.20Aye.140.242 (VGA) Software E-SBC F7.20Aye.140.242 (RS232) Rescue Options Safe Mode Use the ↑ and ↓ keys to select which entry is highlighted.
-Press enter to boot the selected OS, 'e' to edit the commands before booting or 'c' for a command-line.
+GNU GRUB version 1.99

+Software E-SBC F7.20Aye.140.242 (VGA)

+Software E-SBC F7.20Aye.140.242 (RS232)

+Rescue Options Safe Mode

+Use the $\uparrow$ and $\downarrow$ keys to select which entry is highlighted.

+Press enter to boot the selected OS, 'e' to edit the commands

+before booting or 'c' for a command-line.
 The highlighted entry will be executed automatically in 4s.

-Note: When you select the console access method through GRUB, if the Mediant VE SBC resets at a later stage, the access method reverts to VGA.
+When you select the console access method through GRUB, if the Mediant VE SBC resets at a later stage, the access method reverts to VGA.